radenvodka/desploits/README.md

 # Welcome to the project desploits
-Desploits - PHP framework for penetration testing
+Desploits - PHP framework for penetration testing.

+# What is Desploits ?
+Desploits is a php framework to test a system.
+In desploits there are many Tool - The tool will help you to test the system include admin and shell findder, md5cracker, wpbrute force and others.

 #How to install and run desploits ?
 1. `git clone git://github.com/ekasyahwan/desploits.git` / download in table [Download Desploits] (https://github.com/ekasyahwan/desploits#download-desploits)